 - Read and study His word.
 All the time.

 - Trust God during your trial.
 This is a choice.
 Make it.

 - Be obedient.
 God expects obedience during the trial.
 Keep doing the work you are to do, at home and on the job.
 This will help you move forward.

 - Keep praying at the altar, but expect God to deliver you, not your act.

-Jesus Christ says to Christian.
+Jesus Christ says to Christians.
 I suffered.
 My father has determined you shall suffer like me.
 Yet, I have ways for you to live through it.
 These ways require that you still feel pain and sadness, but in that I AM WORKING AND MOLDING YOU TO BE LIKE ME.
-Do not frett.
+Do not fret.
 As my Father ended Job’s trial, He will end yours.
 I will never leave you.
 Trust in me and I will strengthen you.